equinor/fmu-dataio/docs/overview.rst

 values in the map, and bounding box) but the file have no idea of which FMU run it belongs to, or which field it comes from.

-Some metadata contents are *static for the model*, meaning that they will be the same for all runs of a specific model setup.
-Examples are masterdata relations (**field**, **country**, etc).

-Some metadata contents are *static to the FMU case*, meaning that they will be the same for all data belonging to a specific case.
-Example: Metadata about the case itself.
+For an export some of the metadata are *static*, which mean that it will note change for a run.
+Typical static metadata are field, country and coordinate system information

-Other metadata are object-specific, i.e. they will vary per item which is exported.
-For instance, content metadata are object-specific as some surfaces are in depth domain, some in time and other represents e.g. an average property.
+Other metadata are dynamic, i.e. they will vary per item which is exported.
+For instance, content metadata are dynamic as some surfaces are in depth domain, some in time and other represents e.g. an average property.

 Basicly it works like this in a FMU run:

-    * *Metadata static for the model* comes from the fmu-config YAML file.
+    * Static metadata comes from the fmuconfig YAML file.
-    * *Metadata static for the case* comes from ERT.
-    * *Object-specific metadata* must be provided in the export.
+    * Dynamic metadata must be provided in the export

 The metadata is materialized as .yaml-files together with the actual data files, as described in the FMU standard.
 This means that for each file, e.g. an exported surface